More Like This

 Al-Basta district comprises many of the old villages that once formed what today is the city of Abha.

-It has retained its charm and good condition with its colorful yet elegant traditional architecture and its narrow but charming streets that run along the Abha valley.
+It has retained its charm and good condition with its colorful yet elegant traditional architecture and narrow but charming streets along the Abha valley.

 Al-Basta district also has an Ottoman bridge that connects the village to a garden.